-Christmas Day is just a week away and hopefully we’re all starting to feel a little festive in anticipation of the annual yuletide celebrations.
+Now the election’s done and dusted we’re all feeling a little more festive in anticipation of next week’s yuletide celebrations.

 One of the highlights of Christmas Day is, of course, a traditional Christmas dinner, and none would be complete without a Christmas cracker to pull.
-The tradition of Christmas crackers goes back more than 170 years, when they were invented in London by a businessman called Tom Smith, in 1847.
+The tradition of Christmas crackers goes back as far as the mid-1800s, when they were invented in London by a businessman called Tom Smith, in 1847.

 Tom made ‘bon-bon’ sweets, sold in a twist of paper, and was always on the lookout for new ideas to promote his products and boost sales.
-He had already come up with the notion of inserting ‘love messages’ into the wrappers so that amorous gentlemen might give Mr Smith’s bon-bons to their sweethearts.
-The idea to add a sound came when he heard a log crackling and popping on the fire.
+He had already come up with the notion of inserting ‘love messages’ into the wrappers so that gentlemen might give his bon-bons to their sweethearts.
+The idea to add a sound came when he heard a log crackling on the fire.

 Smith’s firm merged with a rival Christmas Cracker company in 1953 and continues to produce crackers to this day from its headquarters and factory in Norwich.
 A memorial water fountain dedicated to Tom Smith and his family stands in Finsbury Square, London, near his original premises.

-Jokes found in Christmas crackers are notoriously cheesy, prompting as many theatrical groans as belly laughs around the Christmas table, but in many ways that is their charm.
-Just to get you in the Christmas spirit, here’s a handful to be going on with…
+Jokes found in Christmas crackers are notoriously corny, prompting as many theatrical groans as belly laughs around the Christmas table, but in many ways that’s their charm.
+Just to get you in the mood, here’s a handful to be going on with…

 - What happened to the man who stole an advent calendar?
 He got 25 days!

 - What’s the best Christmas present in the world?
 A broken drum… you just can’t beat it!